 About San Jose city

 San Jose is the largest city of the Silicon Valley.
 It is the third largest city of California, USA, and is located in the Santa Clara valley.
 It was the first civilian settlement of California.
-It covers an area of 179.965 sq kms and had an approximate population of 984,299 in January, 2013.
+It covers an area of 180.5 sq miles and has an approximate population of 1.04 million (2017).

 San Jose is located in the Santa Clara valley.
 It is situated at a distance of about 48 miles to the south of San Francisco.
 Structurally, it is sandwiched between the San Andreas Fault and the Calaveras Fault.
 This has led to the city being subjected to moderate and occasional earthquakes.
 The city is bordered by the Santa Cruz Mountains on the west and the Diablo Mountains on the east.
 The lowest point of the city lies 13 ft below sea level in Alviso, while the highest point lies at a height of 2,125 ft.
 The average elevation is 67 ft.
 The rivers Coyote and Guadalupe run through the city.

 The city enjoys a mild semi-arid Mediterranean climate.
 Summers are warm and dry, while rainfall mostly occurs in the mild winters with the greatest amount falling in February.

 You can travel to San Jose in the following ways:

 The city is served by the Norman Y. Mineta San Jose International Airport, which is located about 2 miles to the northwest of the downtown area.
 Flights are available to all the major destinations of America as well as to Europe.
 You can also fly to the San Francisco International Airport or the Oakland International Airport, both of which are located 35 miles away.

 The city also enjoys excellent train connections.
 Three major rail tracks pass through here.
 These are the Cal train, the Altamont Commuter Express and the Capitol Corridor of Amtrak.